maRce10/marce10.github.com/_posts/2016-12-22-Download_a_single_recording_for_each_species_in_a_site_from_Xeno-Canto.md

 date: 22-12-2016
 ---

-A warbleR user asks if "there is any method for downloading from xeno canto a SINGLE individual of each species in Costa Rica" from Xeno-Canto.
+A warbleR user asks if "there is any method for downloading from xeno canto a SINGLE individual of each species in Costa Rica".

 This can be done by 1) downloading the metadata of all recordings in a given site (in this case Costa Rica) using the `querxc` function from the package [warbleR](https://cran.r-project.org/package=warbleR) (which searches and downloads recordings from [Xeno-Canto](http://www.xeno-canto.org)), 2) filtering the metadata to have only one recording per species, and 3) input the filtered metadata back into `querxc`to download the selected recordings.